Friday, April 11, 2025

 In this, I am also humbly relearning lessons I thought I knew, thought I remembered... that I have the power to take dominion over my own thoughts.
 I don't have to keep going 'round and 'round with the same thoughts, the same images.
 And I can cast all my cares (including the cares for others) on the One who is greater than myself.
 I can remind myself of those words in the New Testament, "Be anxious for nothing" - I like to turn nothing into two words "no thing", not a single thing am I to be anxious about if I turn my thoughts towards the God of this universe.
 How many times have I reminded myself of that.
 Here I am practicing it again and again.
 For only then can I turn my thoughts towards my work, my writing, and my caring for the people I CAN do something for.
 I must learn to leave the rest in God's care.
 What else can we do?

-Today I'm grateful for Cathy Rentzenbrink and to Hilary Mantel for their words of wisdom that I take to heart on this bright and sunny, yet wintery, Friday afternoon.
+Today I'm grateful for Cathy Rentzenbrink and Hilary Mantel for their words of wisdom that I take to heart on this bright and sunny, yet wintery, Friday afternoon.
 I watch the sunlight glinting from the snowy roof-tops and remember I can be a light in this dark world.

 Wishing you a beautiful grace-filled weekend,